A Spatio-Temporal Dirichlet Process Mixture Model on Linear Networks for Crime Data: Discussion

 In this paper, we have proposed a Bayesian spatio-temporal point process model on a linear network.
 With a DP prior, the model can detect unobserved space-time cluster centers of crime incidence over the street network.
 From the detected cluster centers, we study the association between amenities and crime events, which provides interesting criminological research findings.
 Furthermore, we have estimated spatio-temporal intensities that can describe the pattern of crime events in the city.
 We use the computationally efficient convolution kernel estimator \citep{rakshit2019fast} in our model to account for the geometrical structure of the street network.
 We have also assessed the performance of the model by comparing the theoretical and empirical densities and observed that our model fits well.
 To our knowledge, this is the first attempt to consider the Bayesian framework for the point process analysis on a linear network.

 There are several caveats to be further considered in future research.
+An excessive number of cluster centers may lead to overfitting, but this issue can be mitigated through appropriate prior specification, as implemented in our work.
+The hyperparameter in the stick‐breaking process can be set to discourage an overly large number of non-empty clusters \citep{reich2011spatial}.
+In addition, specifying an informative prior on the range parameter can discourage the model from producing cluster centers with too small ranges \citep{park2023spatio}.
+Alternatively, the model could be extended to a supervised learning framework by splitting the data into training and test sets to improve out-of-sample generalization.
 In this study, we fitted the model to two crime types separately and analyzed the correlation between their cluster centers.
 Our model can be extended to a bivariate point process setting.
 Recently, \cite{briz2023mechanistic} proposed a mechanistic bivariate point process over the planar space, assuming that the current crime event is affected by different crime types in the past.
 Another direction is to model the crime events as a marked point process that has information about the crime type.
 Several Bayesian approaches have been developed to model data with geographic locations and categorical marks \citep{jiao2021bayesian,quick2015bayesian}.
-Incorporating such frameworks into our model would be an interesting extension.